whitfin/cachex/docs/routing/distributed-caches.md

 To expand on this, providing an inline function such as `fn x -> x * 2 end` will not work as expected, because it exists only on the local node.
 If this action is then delegated to a different node, the function no longer exists.
 Fortunately this is simple to work around, by instead naming the function within a module and providing it via `&MyModule.my_fun/1`.

-This is mainly due ot the naming conventions of anonymous functions, meaning that they cannot be guaranteed to be exactly the same on different OTP nodes.
+This is mainly due to the naming conventions of anonymous functions, meaning that they cannot be guaranteed to be exactly the same on different OTP nodes.
 In the case of a named function, even though the anonymous binding is different, it's only passing through to a known function we can guarantee is consistent.

 If this doesn't make sense, just remember to use module functions rather than inlined functions!